Tamil Nadu Fisheries University

 Tamil Nadu Dr. J. Jayalalithaa Fisheries University (TNJFU), formerly and commonly known as Tamil Nadu Fisheries University (TNFU), is a government fisheries university situated in Vettar River View Campus in the southern part of the city of Nagapattinam, Tamil Nadu, India.
 It is about 10 km from the Nagapattinam Junction Railway Station and about 8 km from the Nagapattinam Bus Stand.
 It is one of the premier fisheries universities named after the former Chief Minister of Tamil Nadu J. Jayalalithaa.
+It has its jurisdiction over whole state of Tamil Nadu.